 In 2010, Adrienne lost her mother to suicide while she was on antipsychotic and antidepressant medications to treat schizoaffective disorder.
 At that point, Adrienne knew she needed to completely switch careers and began working for a healthcare technology company, hoping to fix the system from the inside.
 After several years working with hospitals, she realized that, until wellness is the standard of care, the current chronic disease crisis would only continue to rise.
 She also realized that until people demand wellness from their doctors, their brands, their employers, their governments and ultimately, from themselves, nothing will change.
 Adrienne founded WellBe to facilitate this change by helping you get and stay well, and demanding a system that supports you in this endeavor.

-Adrienne received her BA from Johns Hopkins University and her MBA from the Kellogg School at Northwestern University.
+Adrienne received her BA from Johns Hopkins University, her MBA from the Kellogg School at Northwestern University, and is a board-certified patient advocate (BCPA).
 She lives in New York City, where she was born and raised.
 Adrienne gets WellBe with acupuncture, Chinese herbs, and eating (mostly!) clean, real food.

 Nicole Kwan is a former editor at SELF.com, Prevention, iYogaLife.com, and FoxNewsHealth.com.
 In 2009, the North Carolina native did her yoga teacher training at OM yoga.
 Outside of work, Nicole volunteers with Opening Act and New York Cares.
 She is a graduate of the Medill School of Journalism at Northwestern University and lives in New York City.
 Nicole gets WellBe with her yoga practice, Ayurvedic care, and her favorite metal lunch containers.